 Although the five love languages weren’t developed with a particular scientific backing, research has been done on their effectiveness due to their popularity over the years.

-Due to this lack of scientific foundation, the small amount of data on love languages are mixed.
-According to a study by two communication studies professors at Kent State University and West Chester University of Pennsylvania.
+study by two communication studies professors at Kent State University and West Chester University of Pennsylvania.
 In 2000, the five love languages can be an effective framework to help couples better communicate their wants and needs.

-However, research conducted in 2017 by professors at the School of Psychology and Counselling at Queensland University of Technology in Australia suggests that Chapman’s original model only works when both partners control and change their own behaviours to cater to their partners.
+research conducted in 2017 by professors at the School of Psychology and Counselling at Queensland University of Technology in Australia suggests that Chapman’s original model only works when both partners control and change their own behaviours to cater to their partners.
 The study also explains that, in heterosexual relationships, how much the female changes their behaviour plays an important role in predicting relationship satisfaction for both partners when they have different preferred love languages.

-Melissa Taylor, a therapist and the clinical director for Ancestral Memory Therapy in Toronto, says it isn’t healthy to start a relationship based on your love language.
+Ancestral Memory Therapy in Toronto, says it isn’t healthy to start a relationship based on your love language.
 Rather, one should ask themselves how do they learn and understand love and how do they embody love in their day-to-day interactions with people?

 “I don't think it's healthy at the start of a relationship to say ‘well, my love language is words of affirmation.
 If you don't give me words of affirmation, then I want nothing to do with you,’ right?
 It's not a good way to start a relationship,” says Taylor.
 “It makes more sense for you to know that about yourself, and to find someone who's able to echo that way of love.”